What companies are doing

 Safety claims, planned safeguards, and current preparations

-On misuse, Anthropic claims that its classifiers-based approach is valid; the classifiers seem at least decent but it's not clear how effective/robust they are or whether Anthropic's assumptions about jailbreaks and bad guys' abilities are true.
-DeepMind and OpenAI seem to have a reasonable abstract plan—try to mitigate dangerous capabilities, then check that mitigations are robust—but it's not clear what they're doing or whether they'll succeed. (xAI's plan is invalid.[✲] Meta doesn't have a real plan for mitigating dangerous capabilities.)
+On misuse, Anthropic and OpenAI claim that their classifiers provide safety; the classifiers seem at least decent but it's not clear how effective/robust they are or whether their assumptions about jailbreaks and bad guys' abilities are true.
+DeepMind has a reasonable abstract plan—try to mitigate dangerous capabilities, then check that mitigations are robust—but in practice it doesn't share details, and it apparently only runs classifiers asynchronously, after sending the output to the user, which makes it implausible that the mitigations are effective. (xAI's plan is invalid.[✲] Meta doesn't have a real plan for mitigating dangerous capabilities.)

 On misalignment, DeepMind said it's planning to use control techniques; that's great but it's not clear whether DeepMind will be able to do so and its plan is vague.
 Anthropic's main plan seems to be "putting up bumpers", i.e. iteratively detecting misalignment and attempting to fix it.
 But crucial details, like how to leverage detecting scheming to fix it, are unclear.
 It's also doing some other work on misalignment, including alignment faking and probing.
 OpenAI's plan is unclear; it mentions several possible paths to avoiding risks from misalignment; some of them are reasonable and some are very inadequate and it's concerning that OpenAI thinks the inadequate paths would work. (xAI is apparently just planning to use, and perhaps iterate against, dubious alignment metrics.
 Meta doesn't seem to be aware of risks from misalignment.)